 One of the most significant threats faced by the oil and gas industry in the Gulf of Mexico is extreme weather events, most importantly, hurricanes.
-The Atlantic hurricane season starts in June and goes through November.
-Hurricanes are fuelled by a number of factors including sea surface temperatures, which can heavily be impacted by climate change.
+The Atlantic hurricane season starts in June and goes through to November.
+Hurricanes are fuelled by a number of factors, including sea surface temperatures, which can be heavily impacted by climate change.

 Map of hazards in North America that Intelligence Fusion has recorded, minus incidents of disease relating to Covid-19.
 Incidents above were found using the extensive filtering options on the Intelligence Fusion platform, allowing you to search for hazards in North America, but excluding major and minor disease incident types.
 [Source: Intelligence Fusion Platform]

-The 2020 hurricane season was record breaking, with 31 named storms, 14 hurricanes, 7 major hurricanes and 11 of the named storms striking the U.S. coastline.
+The 2020 hurricane season was record-breaking, with 31 named storms, 14 hurricanes, 7 major hurricanes and 11 of the named storms striking the U.S. coastline.
 The season is estimated to have cost over USD 51 billion in damages.
-In 2021, forecasters expected a similar active season – with at the time of writing the 2021 season having 20 named storms, seven hurricanes and four major hurricanes.
-It is now tied for the third most active season in recorded history.

 Paths of recent hurricanes in 2021 through the Gulf of Mexico.
 At least 2 hurricanes, Claudette and Ida went through the middle of the cluster of platforms south of Louisiana.
 [Source: US Energy Information Administration]